demingfactor/storytellingsa/src/cms/events/2023-05-26-18-june-2023-story-sharing-meeting.md

 **1:00 - 2:00pm**  Lunch - bring finger-food to share.
 Some prefer own lunch box - with Covid in mind.

-**2:00 - 4.00 pm**  Story-sharing with refreshments break.
-Usually 6-10 stories, between 2 - 12 mins long
+**2:00 - 4.00 pm**  Story-sharing with a refreshment break.
+Usually 6 - 10 stories, between 2 - 12 mins long.

 **Theme**